Table of Contents

 A common question about the vaccine – does it cost anything?
 The answer is – it is free.

 The Self Advocacy Resource and Technical Assistance Center has a plain language booklet created by and for people with intellectual disabilities with information people need to know about the COVID-19 vaccine.
-The Centers for Disease Control and Prevention has many resources including a page that answers people’s most frequently asked questions about the vaccine and 8 things to know about the U.S vaccination program.
+The Centers for Disease Control and Prevention (CDC) has many resources, including a page that answers people’s most frequently asked questions about the vaccine.

 Please check with your doctor to discuss if getting the vaccine is right for you.

 The CDC recommends the following:

 - Everyone ages 6 months old and older can get a COVID-19 primary series vaccine.